pacav69/LastOSBuilder/zzLastOSBuilder/03_WinBuilder/Projects/MyPlugins/Apps/XPE Plugin Creator/how to create scripts.md

 how to create scripts
-using XPE Innounp Plugin Creator
+using XPE Packed Application Creator

+Prepare Packed Application For Use With Win10XPE Project.